chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 ```

 !!! tip "If the chimesh preset isn't working, set the connection details manually:"
-    Your firmware may not have presets yet.
-If this is the case, use the following commands to set up MQTT manually.
+    If your firmware version does not have presets or you wish to manually configure the connection details, use the following commands.
 Run `get mqtt2.diag` to verify the connection after setup.
     ```
     set mqtt2.server wss://mqtt.chimesh.org
     ```